inquisitive-gunjon/skill_test/README.md

 ## Getting Started

-## Please click on bell icon or send icon for page no two.
+## Please click on bell icon or send icon of page_one for page no two.

 This project is a starting point for a Flutter application.